Explaining the Role of the Ruckinge Parish Council

 - The Council works to its Standing Orders and Financial Regulations, these lay down the rules by which we operate and conduct our business.

-- The Council owns the Village Hall at Ruckinge but is not responsible for its day-day running which falls under the Ruckinge Village Hall (Charity number: 302828)
+- The Council owns the Village Hall at Ruckinge and since December 2022 is responsible for it’s running.

 - It also owns Carters Field adjacent to Bromley Green Village Hall (which is does not own or administer)